 - A. When personnel process human remains for the purpose of recording friction ridge skin, the following should be followed: - 1.
 Clean and assess the remains. - 2.
 Recondition compromised friction skin, as appropriate, moving from the least destructive process to the most destructive process. - 3.
-Record prints from remains. - B. When processing at a non-FBI Laboratory location, any actions that would drastically change the remains or could be misinterpreted as a wound (e.g., removal of digits or cutting tendons) will require permission from the Medical Examiner or other appropriate Medicolegal Authority. - C. Any removed items or parts (e.g., skin, digits) should be retained with the original remains.
+Record or capture prints from remains. - B. Any actions that would drastically change the remains or could be misinterpreted as a wound (e.g., removal of digits, removal of clothing, or cutting tendons) will require permission from the contributor. - 1.
+Any removed items or parts (e.g., skin, digits) should be retained with the original remains and returned with the remaining evidence.